YashTandon05/ml-recipes/README.md

   frameborder="0"
 ></iframe>

 The observed statistic of this test is around 51.45.
 The resulting p value is 0.107.
 Since this is greater than the significance level we chose (0.107 > 0.01), we fail to reject the null hypothesis.
-Thus, the missingness of the `rating` column does not depend on the cooking time, measured in minutes, of the recipe.
+Thus, it is likely that the missingness of the `rating` column does not depend on the cooking time, measured in minutes, of the recipe.

 Next, we will find out whether the missingness of the ratings column depends on the number of steps, `n_steps`.